flipm0de/NapDatabaseExport/README.md

 C#, Windows Forms and .NET 4.0 (almost any software vendor can use this as it runs on Windows XP and should run on Linux, macOS with Mono)

-Connects to SQLite, MySQL and Microsoft SQL Server databases.
+Connects to SQLite, MySQL, Microsoft SQL Server and Microsoft Access databases.
 More can be added in the future from contributors.